Rishi Sunak

-Rishi Sunak (Note: Pronounced /ˈrɪʃi ˈsuːnæk/ RISH-ee-_-SOO-nak.) (born 12 May 1980) is a British politician and former investment banker who served as Prime Minister of the United Kingdom and Leader of the Conservative Party from 2022 to 2024.
+Rishi Sunak (Note: Pronounced /ˈrɪʃi ˈsuːnæk/ RISH-ee-_-SOO-nak.) (born 12 May 1980) is a British politician who served as Prime Minister of the United Kingdom and Leader of the Conservative Party from 2022 to 2024.
 Following his defeat to Keir Starmer's Labour Party in the 2024 general election, he became Leader of the Opposition, serving in this role from July to November 2024.
 He previously held two Cabinet positions under Boris Johnson, latterly as Chancellor of the Exchequer from 2020 to 2022.
-Sunak has been Member of Parliament (MP) for Richmond and Northallerton, previously Richmond (Yorks), since 2015.
+Sunak has been the Member of Parliament (MP) for Richmond and Northallerton, previously Richmond (Yorks), since 2015.

-Sunak was born in Southampton to parents of Indian descent who immigrated to Britain from East Africa in the 1960s.
-He was educated at Winchester College, studied philosophy, politics and economics at Lincoln College, Oxford, and earned a Master of Business Administration from Stanford University in California as a Fulbright Scholar.
-During his time at Oxford University, Sunak joined the Conservatives.
-After graduating, Sunak worked for Goldman Sachs and later as a partner at two hedge fund firms.
+Sunak was born in Southampton to Indian parents who immigrated to Britain from East Africa in the 1960s.
+He was educated at Winchester College and then studied philosophy, politics and economics at Lincoln College, Oxford, and earned a Master of Business Administration degree from Stanford University in California as a Fulbright Scholar.
+During his time at Oxford, Sunak joined the Conservatives.
+After graduating, he worked for Goldman Sachs and later as a partner at two hedge fund firms.
 Sunak was elected to the House of Commons at the 2015 general election.
-As a backbencher, Sunak supported the successful campaign for Brexit in the 2016 European Union membership referendum.
-Sunak was appointed to the junior ministerial position of Parliamentary Under-Secretary of State for Local Government by Theresa May in 2018, and was appointed to the cabinet-attending role of Chief Secretary to the Treasury by Johnson in 2019.
+As a backbencher, he supported the successful campaign for Brexit in the 2016 European Union membership referendum.
+He was appointed to the junior ministerial position of Parliamentary Under-Secretary of State for Local Government by Theresa May in 2018 and was appointed to the cabinet-attending role of Chief Secretary to the Treasury by Johnson in 2019.